ToDo Application Example

 Editing Existing Items

-By using only the routes we know so far it is possible, but may be quite tricky.
-But Bottle knows something called “dynamic routes”, which makes this task quite easy.
+By using only the routes introduced so far it is possible, but will be quite tricky.
+To make things easier, let’s use Bottle’s feature called dynamic routes , which makes this coding task quite easy.

 The basic statement for a dynamic route looks like this: